superfaceai/spec/map-spec.md

 # Outcome

-Evaluation of a use-case map or operation outcome.

 SetOutcome[Map, Operation] :

 - [if Map] SetMapOutcome
 - [if Operation] SetOperationOutcome

+Evaluation of a use-case map or operation outcome.
+The outcome definition depends on its context.
+When specified in the {Map} context the outcome is defined as {SetMapOutcome}.
+When specified in the {Operation} context the outcome is defined as {SetOperationOutcome}.

-## Map Evaluation
+## Map Outcome

 SetMapOutcome :

 - MapResult
 - MapError

+Outcome in the {Map} context.

-## Operation Evalutation
+## Operation Outcome

 SetOperationOutcome :

 - OperationReturn
 - OperationFail

+Outcome in the {Operation} context.

 # Network Operation